vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 scription (2nd century B, C); ṇas follow with great empbasis of Heliodora, Yavana amba- the Gītā doctrine of Niṣkāma ssador to an Indian king, karmayoga, 967-968; sum 516n, 963,

-maries of, in Agni and Garuda Bhadrabābu, Kalpasūtra of, 777 Purāṇas 967; tantras like
+maries of, in Agni and Garuḍa Bhadrabābu, Kalpasūtra of, 777 Purāṇas 967; tantras like

 (on dreams).